A new era of mass storage devices

-When data is updated, itan SSD writes it to a “fresh” page (copy on write), or a page that has not yet been written to since the last time the sector was erased.
+When data is updated, SSDs write it to a “fresh” page (copy-on-write), or a page that has not yet been written to since the last time the sector was erased.
 This write makes the page “in use.”
 The page that holds the old data is said to be “stale.”

 In addition to normal writes, pages in use are regularly copied from sectors with a lot of stale pages to sectors with fresh pages.
 A sector that has all its pages marked as stale is erased, making all the pages on that sector fresh.
 This has the net effect of more fresh pages available for normal writes.
 Erasing a sector can be an expensive operation and often is the bottleneck for the write performance.
 This process is referred to as garbage collection.

 More efficient garbage collection is possible with more sectors with a lot of stale pages.
 There are in principle three types of data changes; data creations, data updates, and data deletes.
 Traditional hard drives do not deal with data deletion as pages are instead ignored by the file system.
 For a solid-state drive, garbage collection can be performed more efficiently if it knows about these ignored pages.
 This is implemented by the ATA command TRIM or the SCSI command UNMAP.

 There are a lot of other aspects about SSDs that need not be mentioned here for the following discussion.
 Please see Wikipedia for further details.